 Our immune system is essential for life.
-It defends our body against the influences of bacteria, viruses and other foreign bodies that enter from the outside.
-But it can also harm our body.
-The immune system is heavily involved in diseases such as gout, rheumatism, inflammatory bowel disease or circular hair loss.
+It defends our body against the influences of bacteria, viruses, and other foreign bodies that enter from the outside.
+But it can also harm our bodies.
+The immune system is heavily involved in diseases such as gout, rheumatism, inflammatory bowel disease, or circular hair loss.
 Researchers have now been able to demonstrate that custom antibody fragments can help treat these diseases and chronic inflammation in general.

 ASC complexes and autoimmune diseases

 Diseases in which the immune system accidentally attacks its own tissue with antibodies or special messengers and proteins of the innate defense are called autoimmune diseases.
 Large protein complexes, called ASC speckles, play a key role in this.

 These ASC complexes usually serve to fight pathogens and kill infected cells.
 However, they also occur in chronic inflammation, destroy cell membranes, and release large amounts of inflammatory messengers.
 Senior author Bernardo Franklin of Bonn University Hospital explains this as follows: At some point, it nearly explodes and all its contents are emptied into the tissue.
 This triggers the immune system to mount a strong inflammatory response.†